 The Boardwalk Trail on the Ann and Roy Butler Hike-and-Bike Trail at Lady Bird Lake was a project 20 years in the making.
 The boardwalk, opened in 2014, links a 1.3-mile gap in the trail on Lady Bird Lake, allowing thousands of daily users to travel safely along the route.

-Editor’s note: This post was originally published in 2014, but has been updated as of September 2019.
+Editor’s note: This post was originally published in 2014, and updated in September 2019.
 Additional reporting by Christina Boudreaux.